 Early History of the Heardern family

 This web page shows only a small excerpt of our Heardern research.
-Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Heardern History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1545, 1563, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Heardern History in all our PDF Extended History products and printed products wherever possible.

 Heardern Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Heardern family name include Ardern, Arden, Arderne, Adron, Harden, Ardin and many more.

 Early Notables of the Heardern family (pre 1700)

 Notables of the family at this time include John Arderne (1307-1392), an English surgeon and one of the first of his time to devise workable cures.
 Some describe him as England's first surgeon.
 Robert Arden was executed in 1452 for supporting the uprising of Richard, Duke of York.

-Edward Arden (1542?-1583)...
-Another 80 words (6 lines of text) are included under the topic Early Heardern Notables in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) are included under the topic Early Heardern Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heardern family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Heardern surname or a spelling variation of the name include: Robert Arden, who settled in Virginia in 1638; James Ardin, who landed in North America in 1690; Robert Ardern, who came to Philadelphia, Pennsylvania in 1758.